Tavis Smiley announces deal for new show - The Philadelphia Sunday Sun

 “You can only make decisions based on what’s in front of you,” he said.
 “You can’t make decisions based on what might happen, on what may come.”

-He said that as “a Black man in America,” he knows that better offers may never come. — (AP)
+He said that as “a black man in America,” he knows that better offers may never come.

 Leave a Comment